IlanCosman/tide/README.md

 ### Meslo Nerd Font

-Gorgeous monospace font designed by Jim Lyles for Bitstream, customized for Apple, enhanced by André Berg, and finally patched by Roman Perepelitsa of [Powerlevel10k][] with scripts originally developed by Ryan L McIntyre of [Nerd Fonts][].
+Gorgeous monospace font designed by Jim Lyles for Bitstream, customized for Apple, enhanced by André Berg, and finally patched by Roman Perepelitsa of [Powerlevel10k][] with scripts originally developed by Ryan McIntyre of [Nerd Fonts][].
 Contains all the glyphs and symbols that Tide may need.
 Battle-tested in dozens of different terminals on all major operating systems.

 ### Font Installation